 “Many women whose breasts are too large or are out of proportion to their body often choose the breast-reduction surgery because they feel self-conscious in certain clothing or not taken seriously because of their oversized breasts,” said Dr. Gregory W. Chernoff, F.R.C.S.

-Chernoff is a triple-board-certified plastic surgeon practicing in Santa Rosa, California, and Indianapolis.
+Chernoff is a triple-board-certified plastic surgeon practicing in Indianapolis, Indiana.

 Breasts that are too large also cause many women pain and discomfort.